pleebco/bitcoin-price-fetcher/README.md

 - Create the environment variables in the corresponding AWS Lambda Function Configuration
 - Add `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to your repository's Github Action Secrets in order to deploy.

-## Notes

-- Remove the comment before the last line in .github/workflows/main.yml.

 ## Troubleshooting

 - If you're having trouble testing locally, your port 8080 might be busy, you can change that in local.js